garrett-sutton/garrett-sutton.github.io/about.markdown

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-## About this blog
+## this blog
 This blog aims to tell my stories and learnings about:
 - my hobbies
 - my travels
 - my journey as a husband and dad

-## About me
+## me
-I'm a Catholic.
+I am Catholic.
 I'm a husband to Grace and dad to Gwen.
 I run a lot and love riding my bike when I have the time.
 I'm a diehard Steelers fan, also a Badger fan, and a sports fan in general.
 I currenly live in